gcc-mirror/gcc/gcc/config/rx/rx.md

    (set_attr "length"  "2,2,3,4,5,6,5")]
 )

-;; This pattern is disabled when -fnon-call-exceptions is active because ;; it could generate a floating point exception, which would introduce an ;; edge into the flow graph between this insn and the conditional branch ;; insn to follow, thus breaking the cc0 relationship.
+;; This pattern is disabled if the function can throw non-call exceptions, ;; it could generate a floating point exception, which would introduce an ;; edge into the flow graph between this insn and the conditional branch ;; insn to follow, thus breaking the cc0 relationship.
 Run the g++ test